THE AUTOPOSY REPORT SHOWS THE GENERALS KILLED BY BULLETS SHOT FROM BEHIND...

 Execution of generals Thomas and Lecomte.

-- A televised series shows the crowd making up the firing squad, which erases mutiny but keeps premeditation.
+- A television series shows the crowd composing it, which erases mutiny but keeps premeditation.

 -- Karambolage, "March 18, 1871" (in French)